 Blogging has been around for a long time.
-Today in 2019, you can’t just start a blog like people used to 15 years ago.
+In 2020, you can’t just start a blog like people used to 15 years ago.
 If you do, then you are sure to fail.
-If you are wondering how to start a blog and really have success in 2019, here is your best chance.
+If you are wondering how to start a blog and really have success, here is your chance.

 Ok; 75% of all the internet content is ignored.